French engineers in 1781 mapped the location of Great Bridge, south of Norfolk

 Source: Library of Congress, A Plan of the entrance of Chesapeak Bay, with James and York rivers (by William Faden, 1781)

-The diversionary attack was dropped, and on the morning of December 9 the planks were replaced.
-Captain Charles Fordyce then led a bold charge over the bridge and down the causeway to attack the rebels.
-Woodford's men waited behind their fortifications until the British soldiers were within 50 yards, then began firing.
-Within 30 minutes half of the unprotected attackers, including Captain Fordyce in the front, were killed and the British retreated.
-They spiked their cannon outside of Fort Murray and retreated to Norfolk.
+Plans for the diversionary attack were dropped, and on the morning of December 9 the planks were replaced.
+Captain Charles Fordyce led a bold charge over the bridge and down the causeway to attack the rebels.

 The first significant battle in Virginia between the rebels and the British army ended up as an American victory.
 The loss of Great Bridge made Dunmore consider Norfolk to be indefensible, and he moved his troops and Loyalist friends onto ships in the Elizabeth River.
-The ship cannons were used on January 1 to destroy Norfolk, making it useless for the Virginians.2
+The ship cannons were used on January 1 to destroy Norfolk, making it useless for the Virginians.3

 Lord Dunmore had Fort Murray constructed at Great Bridge in 1775, to control access to Norfolk